edwinanciani/formio-react-example/README.md

+# Formio + React Example App.

+This project is an example application to render Formio Forms in a React application.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).